-Kim Bradie - Edinburgh based psychotherapist
+Kim Bradie - Edinburgh Counsellor & Psychotherapist

 I have worked within clinical, therapeutic and educational settings in the NHS, community health projects and third sector organisations since 2004.
 Over the last 4 years I have divided my time between psychotherapy and working within the NHS, facilitating training in trauma as part of a national programme for Scotland’s workforce.